aajonusnet/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 The result is that acceptable daily intakes (ADI) become unacceptable, as in the case of the pesticide DDT.
-As the current concentration of agribusiness-favorable public servants ruling the FDA, USDA and CDC^19 increases, we are more endangered every day.
+As the current concentration of agribusiness-favorable public servants ruling the FDA, USDA and CDC ^19 increases, we are more endangered every day.

 International regulatory agencies concede that the concept of an ADI is a crude way of assessing toxicity.
 There is no scientific justification for choosing a safety factor of 100 rather